123sheela/My_Journey_with_JAVA/Part-1/Day-12/README.md

 In Java, the jump statements are used to transfer the control of the program to the specific statements.
 In other words, jump statements transfer the control to the next statement outside a loop or switch statement.

-These two are the jumping statements in java.
+These two are the jump statements in java.
 - break
 - continue